Description

 Educators are at the forefront of the development of children and young people, closely influencing their thoughts, decisions, and choices during such a sensitive period.

-Applying very current and up-to-date research, (and modelled on the award-winning Baby Room Project) this 3-part informative and practical course, takes you on a journey through the adolescent mind, tracing the key behavoural and intellectual shifts that occur as a result of neurological changes during this sensitive period.
-The course aims to promote an understanding of the complexity of behaviours during the teenage years, implications for teaching and learning, and ways to mobilize your resources and expertise as an educator to influence outcomes for young people at this critical phase of their development.
+Applying very current and up-to-date research, (and modelled on the award-winning Baby Room Project) this informative and practical course, takes you on a journey through the adolescent mind, tracing the key behavioural and intellectual shifts that occur as a result of neurological changes during this sensitive period.
+The course aims to promote an understanding of the complexity of behaviours during the teenage years, implications for teaching and learning, and ways to mobilise your resources and expertise as an educator to influence outcomes for young people at this critical phase of their development.

 Course Structure and Content

-- Brain Basics: A Masterclass in Key functions and processes of the brain relevant to this
+- Brain Basics: A Masterclass in Key functions and processes of the brain relevant to this critical phase of development.

-Adolescence: Emotions and Behaviour, learn about underlying mechanisms that shape
+Adolescence: Emotions and Behaviour, learn about underlying mechanisms that shape and shift adolescent behaviour and emotions.

-Adolescence and Learning: Learn key methods, interventions and approaches that help
+Adolescence and Learning: Learn key methods, interventions and approaches that help and support neurotypical and neurodiverse learners.

-educator during the adolescent phase. - Lifelong learning: How we shape learners today, matters tomorrow.
-Understanding
+Key Principles of Neuroscience: you will continually be applying in your role as teacher and educator during the adolescent phase. - Lifelong learning: How we shape learners today, matters tomorrow.
+Understanding neuroplasticity to optimise learning skills, engagement, attention and problem-solving during this critical phase.

 DATE: 16th January 2026 1pm – 4pm